 Natural events, visitor opportunities and local initiatives will also grab our attention and warrant curriculum exploration.
 If an opportunity arises, staff are encouraged to use it.
 If it snows, there will be no snow day for us.
 Instead, how snow forms, the structure of a snow flake and the designing of tools to keep our school open may well become our focus for the day.
+We will of course, go outside and learn in the great outdoors.

-Other Domains are cross-curricular such as English or ICT.
+Other Domains are cross-curricular such as aspects of English or ICT.
 In the Foundation Stage 1 and 2 the overlap of Areas of Learning makes hourly time allocation inappropriate.
 Pupils at Key Stage 1 have opportunities for child-initiated or directed play.
 In line with the recommendations outlined within the Cambridge Review each class works towards 30% of the curriculum being designed around our own distinctive locality.
 The curriculum will be planned and delivered by the class teachers, specialist teachers, higher level teaching assistants, teaching assistants and where appropriate coaches, artists and musicians.
 Specialist subjects such as Music, PE and Art are, at times, taught by specialist teachers employed within the school.

-Primary Ph ase (Year 2) Primary Phase (Year 3-6)
+Primary Phase (Year 1-2) Primary Phase (Year 3-6)

 Subject Hours per Year (in decimal form) Hours per week (in decimal form) Hours per Year (in decimal form) Hours per week (in decimal form)

 Language, Oracy and Literacy 234 6.5 234 6.5

 Mathematics 198 5.5 198 5.5

 Science & Technology 72 2 99 2.75

-ICT and Computing 72 2 99 2.75
+ICT and Computing (cross curricular) 72 2 99 2.75

-(cross curricular)

 Place & Time 54 1.5 72 2

 Arts & Creativity 72 2.00 72 2.00

 Physical & Emotional Health 83.51 2.33 99 2.75

-Faith & Belief 23.76 0.66 36 1.00
+Faith & Belief 23.76 0.66 - 1 36 1.00

-Citizenship & Ethics 23.76 0.66 27 0.75
+Citizenship & Ethics 23.76 0.66 - 1 27 0.75 - 1